We are delighted to present the third of five SMHAF artist commissions on the theme My Experience of Isolation.

 Amy Rosa makes live art, intimate performance, large-scale sculptural installations, recorded spoken text and photographic work about her experience of the world as a disabled woman living with multiple chronic illnesses.
 For SMHAF she is creating a series of photographic self-portraits and accompanying creative writing/spoken text about living with complex post traumatic stress disorder.

-Below you can view the first and second portraits plus some descriptive text – more portraits will be added to this page in the coming weeks.
+Below you can view parts One, Two, Three, and Four of the work plus some descriptive text – more portraits will be added to this page in the coming weeks.
 Click on the images and words to see them in a larger size.

 Landscape oriented photo.
 In the centre of the image is a white woman sat in a wheelchair.
 She has her right foot tucked behind her left on the small foot platform.
 She is wearing silver socks and black shoes, and a draping black dress.
 On her head is a long piece of coral pink silky material, draping down behind and beside her.
 She is wearing a headband made with dried marshland grasses which are curly.
 It sticks up like a spiralled grassy crown.
 She has her hands in her lap and her head is tilted back and to the side with her eyes closed.
 Behind her are some tree saplings with pale trunks and bright green leaves growing out of an old light grey stone wall, with another, darker grey stone wall behind that and a green grassy bank.